The architect transforming cities into 'vertical forests'

 The purported benefits of this garden architecture transcend aesthetics.
 Greenery, supposedly, provides shade to apartments, psychological benefits to residents and a home to wildlife.
 (There are, Boeri said, "hundreds of birds, more than 15 different species" nesting on the towers' various floors.)

-But the architect's proudest claim that the buildings absorb 30 tons of CO2 and produce 19 tons of oxygen a year, according to his research, with a volume of trees equivalent to more than 215,000 square feet of forestland.
+But the architect's proudest claim is that the buildings absorb 30 tons of carbon dioxide and produce 19 tons of oxygen a year, according to his research, with a volume of trees equivalent to more than 215,000 square feet of forestland.

 "The ability to enlarge green surfaces inside and around our city is one of the most efficient ways to try to reverse climate change," he said.
 "So, a vertical forest is one of the possible ways to ... enlarge biological surfaces, in the horizontal and the vertical.
 (The solution is) not only gardens.
 Why not also the side of the building?"